rabobank-blockchain/universal-ledger-agent/docs/Integration.md

   accountId)
 ```

 A storage definition is needed.
-The [interface](https://github.com/rabobank-blockchain/ula-vc-data-management/blob/master/src/interface/data-storage.ts#L27) is compatible with `@ionic/storage`.
+The [interface](https://github.com/rabobank-blockchain/ula-vc-data-management/blob/master/src/interface/data-storage.ts#L27) is compatible with `@ionic/storage` in case you happen to be using Ionic.
 For illlustration purposes a simple in-memory implementation is defined below:

 ```typescript